 If making a choice about where to eat gets too difficult, you can always book a food tour that will give you a taste of authentic Argentine food as you wander through the best restaurants in Buenos Aires.

-- Squarely aimed at tourists are two places worth visiting if this is your first time in Argentina.
-At Steaks by Luis you’ll go through a typical asado experience – a really fun night and great way to meet people.
-The second is The Argentine Experience, where you’ll learn how to make empanadas and later chow down on a huge steak.
-Warning: both places are very generous with their wine pours so don’t plan on doing anything too strenuous the next morning!
+- Squarely aimed at tourists is one place worth visiting if this is your first time in Argentina.
+The Argentine Experience is where you’ll learn how to make empanadas and later chow down on a huge steak.

 - Buenos Aires Food Tours is a locally run boutique tour agency that runs food tours in La Boca, Recoleta and San Telmo.